FGasper/p5-JavaScript-QuickJS/README.md

     numbers as integers when possible, which fixes the precision problem.

 - Long-double and quad-math perls may lose precision when converting numbers to/from JavaScript.
-To see if this is a problem for you, run `perl -V`, and see if the compile-time options mention long doubles or quad math.
+To see if this affects your perl—which, if you’re unsure, it probably doesn’t—run `perl -V`, and see if the compile-time options mention long doubles or quad math.

 # PLATFORM NOTES

-Due to QuickJS limitations, Linux & macOS are the only platforms known to work “out-of-the-box”.
-Other POSIX OSes _should_ work with some small tweaks to quickjs; see the compiler errors and `quickjs.c` for more details.
+In theory, any platform that can run Perl and QuickJS can run this library.

-Pull requests to improve portability are welcome!
+Due to QuickJS portability issues, though, Linux & macOS are the only platforms known to work “out-of-the-box”.
+Other POSIX OSes _can_ work with some small tweaks to quickjs; see the compiler errors and `quickjs.c` for more details.

 # SEE ALSO